 4.)
 Grandiose Behavior

-While it’s not the most common symptom of bipolar in children, grandiose behavior is a key sign your child is struggling with this condition.
-Especially in the initial phases of diagnosis.
+While it’s not the most common symptom of bipolar in children, grandiose behavior is a key sign your child struggles with this condition, especially in the initial phases of diagnosis.
+There are a few aspects of this behavior a parent should keep an eye out for: ⁷

 - Acting as though they are superior to others